 The survey should also serve as a baseline assessment for comparison against the post-workshop survey to demonstrate whether the workshop has achieved its intended goals.
-This workshop survey should be administered in-person using physical copies or a survey application such as Google forms or other locally used applications of this type.
-Participants should also have the option to submit their answers via email, in a Word document or by phone to someone who will not be a facilitator or production manager in the workshop.
+This workshop survey should be administered virtually using a survey application such as Google forms or via email in a Word document.
+You can also offer to accept answers by phone with someone who will not be a facilitator or production manager in the workshop and to accept the survey submitted by support person or trusted individual.